 By age 35, you should talk with your doctor about your risk level and discuss which colon cancer screening option is right for you based on your family medical history.
 Men and women of average risk should start screenings by age 45, but many people may need to be screened sooner.
+If you have a family history of colon cancer or polyps, you should start screening 10 years younger than the age of your relative at the time of their diagnosis.
 If you do not have a doctor, contact your local health department.

 For more information on screening ages click here.